 What exactly happens during the IVF treatment?

 IVF Treatment has 6 major steps to be followed.
-Each of the 6 methods are discussed in detail in the following paragraphs.
+Each of the 6 methods is discussed in detail in the following paragraphs.

 2. Monitoring the Ovary This step is a long drawn process and takes the maximum time in the complete treatment.
 The Doctors constantly monitor the eggs in the Ovary and accumulates the maximum number of fertile eggs for future use.
 This is basically done to increase the winning ratio of the process.
 During this phase, the concerned couple may be required to meet the Doctors as frequently as possible since the egg collection process from the ovary of the woman needs to happen in a regular manner.